Kim Kardashian And Sharon Osbourne Address Misquoting Debacle, Details About Cost To Protect Kimye’s Baby

-Talk show host Sharon Osbourne spoke openly on The Talk recently about how she does not believe that Kim Kardashian’s consistent behavior on social media, including the posting of nude selfies, is feminism.
+Talk show host Sharon Osbourne spoke openly on The Talk recently about how she does not believe that Kim Kardashian’s behavior on social media, including the posting of nude selfies, is feminism.

-Kim Kardashian responded to Osbourne’s initial comment by noting that the quote Sharon was referring to that Kim apparently said, was not even accurate, which has since perpetuated this ongoing commentary on a baseless fabrication.
+Kim Kardashian responded to Osbourne’s initial comment by noting that the quote Sharon was referring to that Kim apparently said was not even accurate, which has since perpetuated this ongoing commentary on a baseless fabrication.

-Kardashian was rumored to have said ‘”I post nude photos in the name of feminism,” as People notes.
-Kim relayed that she “never said that,” and that “when people misquote you and the comment, it just sounds ridiculous.”
+Kardashian was rumored to have said “I post nude photos in the name of feminism,” as People notes.

+However, Kim explained that she “never said that,” and “when people misquote you and the comment, it just sounds ridiculous.”

-Osbourne was sure to explain her thinking on the subject in more detail.
+Osbourne went on to explain her thinking on the subject in more detail.

 “[The interviewer] asked my opinion and I gave it, It wasn’t rude.
 She poses nude, she’s very sexual in her clothes, and even her every day clothes, it’s very sexual.
 Whatever she does she’s showing her body, which shows she’s a strong, grounded woman and she’s not ashamed of her body,”

-The 62-year-old then relayed how she feels that women stripping and showing their forms with confidence is nothing new and reminds that women have been doing so for centuries, adding that she simply does not see the act of showing off your female figure as feminism.
+The 62-year-old then stated that women showing off their forms with confidence is nothing new, adding that women have been doing so for centuries.
+Osbourne said she simply does not see the act of showing off your female figure as feminism.

 Kim Kardashian has certainly made a name for herself by showing off more than just her naked form.
-The reality star and wife to rapper Kanye West, found herself in a terrible circumstance after she had posted Instagram shots of her expensive jewelry last year.
+The reality star and wife to rapper Kanye West found herself in a terrible circumstance after she had posted Instagram shots of her expensive jewelry last year.
 This resulted in the star being robbed viciously while at her hotel in Paris.

 Sharon Osbourne called Kim Kardashian a “ho” and Kim obviously wasn’t thrilled https://t.co/MPqu6gZ2kj pic.twitter.com/Xub6vd5u08